splunk/observability-workshop/content/en/apm/online-boutique/_index.md

 ![Back to cluster](../images/online-boutique-k8s.png)

-If you select the **WORKLOADS** tab again you should now see that there are a number of Deployments and ReplicaSets:
+If you select the **WORKLOADS** tab again you should now see that there are some Deployments and ReplicaSets:

 ![Online Boutique loaded](../images/online-boutique-workload.png)